Spring 2019 program at the Bell Museum

 A Ramsey Family Christmas

-One of Minnesota’s first Colonial Dames, Marion Ramsey Furness, daughter of Alexander Ramsey and his wife Anna Earl Jenks Ramsey, wrote to her daughter Anita (Anna) Furness, who was studying in Paris over Christmas 1895.
-She writes of Anita’s younger brother Alexander Ramsey Furness (referred to as “Ramsey”) and Anita’s younger sister Laura Furness, among others.
-She mentions receiving three calendars for Christmas (“so I can keep the run of 1896 in many languages”) and cooking the oysters in a chafing dish for Christmas dinner because the servants were out.
-Marion is listed as a founder of NSCDA-MN and her daughter Anita made a provision in her will for the Alexander Ramsey House to be cared for jointly by the Colonial Dames and the Minnesota Historical Society.
-Marion was Alexander and Anna Ramsey’s only child who survived to adulthood, and lived in Philadelphia for much of her life.
-She moved back to St. Paul after her husband’s longstanding hospitalization, and she and her three children lived with her parents in the Alexander Ramsey house.
-Besides the Colonial Dames, she was active in the Schubert Club, Minnesota Historical Society, the Ladies of the Grand Army of the Republic, and other organizations.
-We have both Anita’s and Laura’s lineage papers, and while Anita went through her mom Marion’s lines to Joseph Kirkbride as her qualifying ancestor, Laura went through her father’s side to Captain Roger Clapp of Dorchester Mass.
+One of Minnesota’s first Colonial Dames, Marion Ramsey Furness, daughter of Alexander and Anna Ramsey, wrote to her daughter Anita, who was studying in Paris over Christmas 1895.
+She writes of Anita’s younger siblings Alexander and Laura, and mentions receiving three calendars for Christmas (“so I can keep the run of 1896 in many languages”) and cooking oysters in a chafing dish for Christmas dinner because the servants were off.
+Marion is a founder of NSCDA-MN.
+After her husband’s death, Marion and her children lived with her parents in the Alexander Ramsey house.
+Anita made a provision in her will for the Alexander Ramsey House to be cared for jointly by the Colonial Dames and the Minnesota Historical Society.
+We have both Anita’s and Laura’s lineage papers, and while Anita went through her mom’s lines to Joseph Kirkbride as her qualifying ancestor, Laura went through her father’s side to Captain Roger Clapp.
 For the full letter and photos, see Marion Ramsey Furness under History Sketches.

 Minnesota Dames Included in U of M newsletter